buzzqw/TUS/OBSS/OBSSv2-eng.md

 - Depending on the *preciousness* and *history* of the offered object, at the Narrator's discretion, the spell can acquire aspects or modifications

 		For a more immediate management of components, you can replace them with a *cost* of 1 Maximum Hit Point per Spell Level.
 In case of a Magic Critical Success in the Magic Check, these Hit Points are not lost.

+### Casting Spells in Armor

+Given the mental concentration and precise gestures required, armor distracts and unbalances the flows.
+The Magic Check when casting the spell is mandatory and is modified as indicated in the armor section (page ).

+### Optional - Spells in Armor

+Two rules are proposed for managing casters in armor:

+- This option provides that all spells cast by the caster become Touch Range, meaning they can only be discharged through the caster's hand.
+No Magic Checks are required due to wearing armor.
+- This option provides that the armor automatically negates a series of Magic Critical Successes dependent on its size.
+If the armor is Light size, it negates 2 magic criticals; Medium size negates 4; with Heavy size it negates 8.
+That is, if I wear Medium armor, to manifest a Magic Critical Success, I must make at least 5 Magic Critical Successes in the spell.

 ### Recovering from dying